IBM/java-microprofile-fault-monitoring/README.md

 ![Prometheus dashboard](images/prometheus_ft_bulkhead.png)

-> NOTE: Exposing metrics using prometheus server is not recommended as the metrics are not human readable.
+> NOTE: Exposing metrics using Prometheus server is not recommended as the metrics are not human readable.

 ### 4	.
 Installing Grafana